alvaralmstedt/Example-repository/README.md

 # Example-repository
 This is what your repository could look like.
 It has no other function.
-Possible test data is in the dest_data directory.
+Possible test data is in the test_data directory.

 ## How to run
     python hello.py